daattali/beautiful-jekyll/index.md

 ### Results and Analytics

 ## Data insights
-During evaluationg our model we noticed that some classes detected better than others.
+During evaluating our model we noticed that some classes detected better than others.
 This fact prompted us to delve deeper into the data research in search of some insiders who most likely help our models classify the desired class.

 We assumed that perhaps the same groups of people prefer similar topics for conversation, which may encourage our model to classify quotes into the classes we need.
 But to test this hypothesis, we need to understand the context of the quote.
 We noticed that in 2019, the source of 83% of citations is the New York Times.
 In the remaining years, NY also occupies a leading position in the list of sources of quotations.
 The peculiarity of NY is that there is a topic in the link to the quote, to which NY equated this quote.
 This fact helped us to find out the context of most of the quotes.